ckelly314/pyisotopomer/README.md

 In the "sample" tab, bring all fragment data in line, then delete extra rows.
 Do the same in the "standard" tab.

-Open the data correction template "00_excel_template.xlsx".
-Copy the raw sample data from columns A-O in the sample tab into columns B-P in the correction template.
-Copy the "rR" columns from the standards tab (columns M, N, O) into columns R, S, T in the correction template.
+Open the data correction template ```00_Python_template.xlsx```.
+Copy the raw sample data from columns A-O in the sample tab into columns C-Q in the correction template.
+Copy the "rR" columns from the standards tab (columns M, N, O) into columns S, T, U in the correction template.
 Save the correction template with a new name.

-Replace the values in row 3, columns V-X with the appropriate 31R, 45R, and 46R for your N<sub>2</sub>O reference gas (the reference gas used for on-offs/direct injections).
+Replace the values in row 3, columns W-Y with the appropriate 31R, 45R, and 46R for your N<sub>2</sub>O reference gas (the reference gas used for on-offs/direct injections).
 The values in the template spreadsheet are specific to the Casciotti Lab's N<sub>2</sub>O reference gas.

-Replace the values in row 7, columns V-X, with your size correction slopes.
+Replace the values in row 7, columns W-Y, with your size correction slopes.
 Ensure that these size correction slopes are normalized to the m/z 44 peak area.
 Ensure that they apply to the raw "ratio of ratios" 31rR/31rR, 45rR/45rR, and 45rR/45rR in columns Z-AB.
 The values in the template spreadsheet are specific to the linearity of the Casciotti Lab Delta V, as of February-March 2021.

-The 31R, 45R, and 46R for each sample, normalized to the common reference injection and normalized to a m/z 44 peak area of 20 Vs, are found in columns AH-AJ.
+The 31R, 45R, and 46R for each sample, normalized to the common reference injection and normalized to a m/z 44 peak area of 20 Vs, are found in columns AI-AK.

 ## Calibrating your instrument for scrambling with pyisotopomer:

 Here, two coefficients, γ and κ, are used to describe scrambling in the ion source.
 This is described in further detail in [Frame and Casciotti, 2010](https://www.biogeosciences.net/7/2695/2010/).
 Below is a description of how to calculate these coefficients in pyisotopomer.

 Run two reference gases with known 15R-alpha and 15R-beta, prepared in the same format as samples (i.e., some amount of N<sub>2</sub>O reference gas injected into a bottle of seawater or DI water that has been purged with He or N2 gas).

 Export and size-correct these data in the excel correction template, as above.
 The placeholder samples in the template spreadsheet are arranged in the right order 1-7, but this may not necessarily be the case, depending on how one performs step 2 above.
-The order is not important to what follows, as long as the samples (columns B-P) and reference peaks (columns R-T) are in the same order.
+The order is not important to what follows, as long as the samples (columns C-Q) and reference peaks (columns S-U) are in the same order.

-From the correction template, copy and paste the size-corrected 31R, 45R, and 46R (columns AH, AI, AJ) from the size_correction tab into the scrambling_template tab, columns C-E.

-Reorganize the size corrected data into pairs of reference materials by copy-pasting into columns H-M of the scrambling input template.
-The columns should be in the following order: 31R, 45R, 46R for reference #1, then 31R, 45R, 46R for reference #2.
-If there are three sets of standards, break them into three different pairings to feed into pyisotopomer.

-Copy and paste columns H-M in the scrambling input template into their own .csv file, with no heading.
-Delete blank rows.
-Save the .csv file into the pyisotopomer directory.
-Note that it is important to save as the simple “comma-separated values (.csv)” file format.
-More complicated versions of the .csv format, such as CSV UTF-8, will not work.
+Each row of the correction template represents one reference material.
+In column B, "ref_tag", add the names of the reference materials, as they appear in ```constants.py``` (for example, here, atmosphere-equilibrated seawater is named "ATM").

+DO NOT MODIFY COLUMN HEADERS IN THE CORRECTION TEMPLATE.
+Save the correction template into the same directory as pyisotopomer.

 Open a terminal window.
 Launch Jupyter Notebook: